sussmanbu/ma4615-fa22-final-project-ma415_4444/content/about.md

 Xingru is a senior majoring in Computer Science and Statistics.

-## Jingyi Gao
+##Jingyi Gao

-Jingyi Gao is a senior majoring in Mathematics.
+Jingyi Gao is a senior student at BU majoring in Mathematics.

 <!-- Please leave in the information below -->